r00ta/baaas-decision-fleet-shard/README.md

 * Create all the ConfigMaps used by the pipeline
 * Create the Pipeline and Task
 * Create the PVC to use as Maven Cache
-* Create secrets for AWS, Push token and registry pull
+* Create secrets for AWS and registry pull (if needed)
 * Patch the default service account to add the imagePullSecret

 ### Undeploy resources